 Roofing including roof space

 Repair category 2

-Notes Weathering is evident to the surface of the roof which is original.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Notes No significant defects noted to the concrete roof tiles, however, concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Sections of the sarking board are damaged.
-A reputable roofing contractor can provide further advice.
+The rubber roof covering has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration/damage to